jleonard2099/LHG_Football/doc/code-ideas-research.md

 	- do we account for turnovers in the end zone?
 	- how are interceptions in the end zone handled?
 	- we could look for pass lengths longer than "to goal" and process those???

-- On-the-fly recommendation for QB mobility rating
-	- with current code, base this on rushing average
-	- with a database, this could be based on attempts / yardage

 - Find reference on football formations
 	- make as database